ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab04.md

 </p>

-Drawing the snowflake is challenging.
+Drawing the snowflake is definitely challenging.
 If you have completed this exercise consider it a major accomplishment!!
 Congratulations on working your way through recursion and lab04!
 However, you may find that you may want to hone your recursion skills a little more.
 So try out the challenge problems.